Stephenxuu/h-index-calculation/README.md

 - `n`: specifies the sample size.
 The value must be a positive integer
 - `G`: specifies the size of the grid used in the function.
 The value must be a positive integer

-The `compute_index` function generates the following parameters during the execution:
+The `compute_index` and `data_generating` function generates the following parameters during the execution:
 - `z`: 'offer' list: range from [-30,30], increasing in index
 - `c`: 'serach cost' list: range from (0,0.85*G], decreasing in index
 - `H`: 3-array gain of searching: $H(k, j_z, j_c)$